-In 2013, he set on the road to building an e-learning marketplace platform that would give all students the chance to access top quality tutors and individualized education.
+In 2013, he set on the road to building an e-learning app that would give all students the chance to access top quality tutors and individualized education.

 Alex Dyer launched this project 6 years ago.
 The first steps were to bring onboard expert tutors and teachers from his social circle, to find out what his customers need and expect from the lessons, and whether they reach their goals in the process of learning.

 In 2016, Tutor House finally released an online automated platform.
 They employed 4 full time developers to make the e-learning platform appear on time, with customized functionality and easy-to-use layout.
 However it was very difficult for the Tutor House team to manage the project schedule, development, time frames, and any changes.